PRP Survival Guide

 BASICS

 We begin with the basics.
-Whether you are a newly diagnosed patient, “seasoned traveler” or supportive caregiver (spouse, partner, parent, member of the family or friend), the “basic questions” are at the core of a basic understanding of pityriasis rubra pilaris.
+Whether you are a newly diagnosed patient, “seasoned traveler” or supportive caregiver (spouse, partner, parent, member of the family or friend), the “basic questions” are at the core of understanding pityriasis rubra pilaris.
 A good place to start.

 TREATMENT